|In hitchhiker language "H" is for Hungary|

 Too bad I'm leaving Serbia today.

 I was showing this map to the HHH, who laughed and then suddenly looked concerned.
 He pointed at the northern-most point on the map and said something with a rather regretful tone in his voice.
 He repeated it with the same sadness and I looked at his hairy, dwarf face.
 I gathered that was the point where I had to leave.
 Only when I when we reached the border did I understand that the border police was his principle concern.
+No hitchhikers.
 Were it not for that I would have had a ride on highway E75 all the way to Budapest.
 I shouted, "Egészségédre!" and got out.

 My next two rides were spent in silence save for the Hungarian greetings.
 These people weren't as excited as the truck-driving HHH to venture a conversation with a foreigner when they couldn't speak English.
 My final ride dropped me off in central District IX within the vicinity of a metro stop and a shopping mall.
 The mall had a bookshop where I quickly checked my email.
 My last-minute planning skills were in effect, and I was hoping for a last-minute Couchsurfer to give me a place to stay.

 There was no last-minute Couchsurfer.
 I received responses, but they were offers for other nights or locations too far outside of downtown for me to handle getting lost at 9 at night.
 This left me to search for hostels.
 I already knew of some from previous stays so I headed to my favorite of them all: Budapest Bubble.
 It's perhaps one of the smallest hostels in Budapest, but by far the coziest and friendliest one.
 And one of the co-owners, Olga, has received praise and admiration from far away for her smile and indie-girl good looks.
 I took the nearest metro there.